snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 > [!NOTE]
 > * For an explanation of versioning in PRO shipment groups, see the [Versioning in Shipment Groups](/pro/api/shipments/getting_shipment_groups.html#versioning-in-shipment-groups) section of the [Getting Shipment Groups](/pro/api/shipments/getting_shipment_groups.html) page.
-> * For full reference information on the **Get Shipment Group Collection Note** endpoint, see LINK HERE.
+> * For full reference information on the **Get Shipment Group Collection Note** endpoint, see the Shipments data contract.

 # [Example Get Shipment Group Collection Note Request](#tab/get-shipment-group-collection-note-request)